gabriel951/my_work/README.md

 I am part of the nominal research group at University of Brasília: http://nominal.cic.unb.br/

 I really like stackexchange!
-My stackexchange account is: https://math.stackexchange.com/users/719242/gabriel-f-silva
+My main accounts are: [math](https://math.stackexchange.com/users/719242/gabriel-f-silva) and [CS](https://cs.stackexchange.com/users/118752/gabriel-f-silva).

+I blogged once in Medium and I intend to do it again.
+[Here is my account](https://medium.com/@gabrielferreirasilva).